 Islands you’ll visit:

-Ecuador is so diverse, there’s plenty of amazing places to visit.
+Ecuador is so diverse, there are plenty of amazing places to visit.
 In Quito, you’ll stay at Casa Gangotena Boutique Hotel, the former family residence of one of Ecuador’s most prominent writers, located at the center of the Historic Quarter.
 Then head on over to the Middle of the World for a private tour.
 Galapagos follows.
 Board our recently renovated Yacht La Pinta, with modern accommodations and every facility, for enriching tours, hiking, wildlife observation, snorkeling, paddleboarding, kayaking, or glass-bottom boat and panga rides.
 Next, wondrous Peru!
 Tour a string of extremely special cities: Lima, Sacred Valley, Cuzco, and, of course, the crown jewel: Machu Picchu.
 The best trip of your life is waiting for you!

 Day 1: Arrive in Quito